mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

-It seems approaching similarities in this way already told us a lot about this data set, and should give you some directions on which [statistical tests](/statistical-tests/) you might want to do to see if you can confirm any the hypotheses you just made.
+It seems approaching similarities in this way already told us a lot about this data set, and should give some directions on which [statistical tests](/statistical-tests/) mightt be done to do to see if you can confirm any the semi 'hypotheses' just made...
+Carrying on...

 [This link](https://raw.githubusercontent.com/mark-me/mark-me.github.io/master/_pages/tutorials/distance-measures/euclidian-distance.R) will give you the entire script for a running example you can play around with yourself.